 Eating cold salads in winter (Vata season), for instance, is not a good idea, because raw salads only increase the cold, dry, light qualities of Vata, when what is needed is a warming, grounding, nourishing diet.

 Herbs that heal

-Bio-Immune is a holistic immunity boosting nutritional supplement from Maharishi Ayurveda.
+Bio-Immune is a holistic immunity-boosting nutritional supplement from Maharishi Ayurveda.
 Start taking it about 45 days before winter begins to strengthen natural immunity.
-Amrit from Maharishi Ayurveda is also excellent for strengthening natural defenses year-round.
+Maharishi Ayurveda Amrit Kalash is also excellent for strengthening natural defenses year-round.
 Herbs, if properly combined and processed, offer the concentrated intelligence of nature.
 Harnessing their power can help bolster your physiology.